Granite State Walker makes a move (and it’s not a hike)

 I found state parks.
 I discovered rail trails.
 I walked through neighborhoods that I had only before seen from a car window.

-In the greater scheme of things, I’m a New Hampshire newcomer, having been here “only” 24 years.
-I moved up from Florida with my husband and baby, hardly expecting this whole Northern thing to work out as well as it has.
+I moved to southern New Hampshire from Florida with my husband and baby in the early 1980s, hardly expecting this whole Northern thing to work out as well as it has.
 It took me awhile to realize just how much of Florida’s beauty I had taken for granted the whole time I was growing up — the beauty most of the tourists miss.
 I didn’t want to make the same mistake here.
-Having five kids, and making them my occupational priority (why don’t I just say “full-time stay-at-home mom”?), I have learned little by little over the years about appreciating things close to home.
-As my family’s gotten older, I’ve had time for trips a bit farther afield, but most of my recreational time is still spent in NH.
+As my husband and I reared our children, I learned little by little about appreciating things close to home.